 Please do not book Annual Passes for people not from your family household.
 They should book their own Annual Passes.

 Some special events at the Cathedral may also allow free access for Annual Pass holders but please check each event for clarification.

-E-tickets are emailed to you to print or to show on a mobile device when you visit and use the fast track access points.
+You can currently select a visit date up to one month in the future.
+E-tickets are emailed to you to print or to show on a mobile device when you visit.
 You may enter at any time during the entry timeslot booked for on your visit date.
-The Cathedral is usually open for sightseeing entry Monday to Saturday, 8.30am (changing to 10am from 5 October 2020) to 4.00pm.
-Sightseeing usually ends at 4.30pm.
+Opening hours may vary but the Cathedral is usually open for sightseeing visits Monday to Saturday.
+Last admission is usually at 4.00pm and sightseeing usually ends at 4.30pm.
 The average visit length is two hours.